GMC Logo

 If you’d like to discuss whether you should refer yourself to us, you can contact us.

-All doctors have a duty to raise concerns when patient safety is being compromised.This could be due to the practice of colleagues or the systems, policies and procedures in the organisations in which they work.
+All doctors, physician associates and anaesthesia associates have a duty to raise concerns when patient safety is being compromised.This could be due to the practice of colleagues or the systems, policies and procedures in the organisations in which they work.

-If you’re not sure whether to refer a doctor to us, read our guidance on raising and acting on concerns.
+If you’re not sure whether to refer someone to us, read our guidance on raising and acting on concerns.
 Or you can call us on 0161 923 6602 to discuss your concern.

 Protecting whistleblowers